Lampasas and Navasota Rivers: Evaluating Water Quality for Recreational Uses

 Public Participation

 The TCEQ coordinated participation activities in the Lampasas watershed with staff at the Texas AgriLife Blackland Research and Extension Center.
-The Research and Extension Center is leading development of a watershed-protection plan in cooperation with stakeholders in the Lampasas River Watershed Partnership.
-If results of the data assessment indicate one or more TMDLs will be required, the TCEQ will actively involve stakeholders in the watersheds in developing them.
+Though no TMDLs were developed, the Research and Extension Center led area stakeholders in development of the Lampasas River Watershed Protection Plan .

-Please e-mail us at tmdl@tceq.texas.gov, and reference the Lampasas and Navasota Rivers project in the subject.
+Please e-mail tmdl@tceq.texas.gov, and mention the Lampasas and Navasota Rivers project in the subject line.
 Or call us at 512-239-6682.